pjerem/opiniated_template/README.md

-# opiniated_template
+# opinionated_template
-## Template project for Opiniated.js
+## Template project for Opinionated.js

-Opiniated.js is going to be an application generator for the company I work at.
+Opinionated.js is going to be an application generator for the company I work at.

 This repo hosts the template of an empty project.

-As it name sounds, this generator will be very opiniated and there will be few configuration options as it was decided.
+As it name sounds, this generator will be very opinionated and there will be few configuration options as it was decided.

 ### Goals
 + Keep It Simple, Stupid